outdreamer/build-a-cure-1/README.md

 	"position": "input"
 }

-But specific concepts evolve within a system given unique combinations of core objects.
+But specific concepts evolve within a system, given unique combinations of core objects.

 Example:
 	- a "signal joint" evolves as a concept in the gene system because it's an output of an important combination of core processes that is not matched with an equivalent handler, so it can cause further complexity bc its allowed to interact with other systems instead of decomposing it after it's used.